 The primary outcome was treatment failure that resulted in the escalation of care during the hospital admission.
 Treatment failure was defined by the child meeting any 3 out of 4 clinical criteria:

 Potentially problematic, from the study point of view, but unavoidable in real life, clinicians were also able to escalate care based on any other concern – and many did so.
 For those in the standard therapy arm, escalation of care meant high flow.
-Escalation of care occurred in 12% (87/739) of the high-flow group and 23% (167/733) of the standard therapy group.
+Care was escalated in 12% (87/739) of the high-flow group and 23% (167/733) of the standard therapy group.
 Via some maths that sounds plausible to me, this gave a number needed to treat of 9 to avoid one escalation of care.

-Hospitals with an onsite ICU escalated care in more of the patients on high flow (14% vs 7%) and fewer of the patients on standard flow (20% vs 28%) than hospitals without an on-site ICU.
+Hospitals with an onsite ICU escalated care in more patients on high flow (14% vs 7%) and fewer patients on standard flow (20% vs 28%) than hospitals without an on-site ICU.
 This makes sense, given the practical barriers to escalating beyond high-flow in facilities without a PICU onsite.
-34% of infants who had their care escalated had it done on the basis of clinician concern, not the pre-defined physiological parameters, and this was more common in the standard therapy group.
-This, perhaps, reflects the widespread belief that high flow is helpful in this situation, making it harder for people to hold back.
-Looking only at the infants who triggered the physiological criteria, escalation was still more common in the standard group than the high-flow group (16% vs 7%), supporting the conclusion that high-flow does indeed reduce the objective need for escalation of care.
+34% of infants who had their care escalated had it done based on clinician concern, not the pre-defined physiological parameters, and this was more common in the standard therapy group.
+Perhaps this reflects the widespread belief that high flow is helpful in this situation, making it harder for people to hold back.
+Looking only at the infants who triggered the physiological criteria, escalation was still more common in the standard group than the high-flow group (16% vs 7%), supporting the conclusion that high-flow reduces the objective need for escalation of care.

-Secondary outcomes showed no differences in the duration of hospital stay, duration of ICU stay or duration of oxygen therapy.
+Secondary outcomes showed no differences in the duration of hospital stay, ICU stay or oxygen therapy.
 12 infants were intubated, giving an intubation rate of just under 1% of the bronchiolitis infants who made the inclusion criteria.
 Importantly, adverse event rates were both low and equivalent in both groups, with one pneumothorax in each group, neither of which needed draining.

 The bottom line